×

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "There is a vast difference between the lowest level of health insurance and the highest level.
 The difference is night and day.
 I have both a low level and high level.
 I pay $30/mth, SaludTotal low level, $250/mth AXAColpatria, high level.
 The lower level insurance is required by my high level insurance.
-With my AXAColpatria, the doctor will come to my house as a non-emergency first response," wrote one expat living in Bucaramanga.
+With my AXAColpatria, the doctor will come to my house as a non-emergency first response," offered one expat living in Bucaramanga.

-" Minor problems can be taken care of here, but really serious problems require a trip to a bigger City like Bogota which is 11 hours away by car.," commented one expat living in Florencia.
+" Minor problems can be taken care of here, but really serious problems require a trip to a bigger City like Bogota which is 11 hours away by car.," wrote one expat living in Florencia.

 View More Answers